hpcleuven/VscDocumentation/source/access/macos_client.rst

    explain here <Eclipse macOS>`.
 -  You can use :ref:`Eclipse on the desktop as a remote editor for the cluster <Eclipse as remote editor>`.
--  You can use :ref:`Eclipse on the desktop to access files in a subversion repository on the cluster <Eclipse VSC subversion>`.
 -  You can combine the remote editor feature with version control from Eclipse, but some care is needed, and :ref:`here's how to do it <Eclipse PTP>`.